apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

  and potentially confuse file/directory logic

-* The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is is listed as an exception that MAY be raised when this precondition fails.
+* The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is listed as an exception that MAY be raised when this precondition fails.

 * Not covered: symlinks.
 The resolved path of the symlink is used as the final path argument to the `create()` operation